Last Updated: December 9, 2021

-Alternatively, you may contact 23andMe’s EU member representative, DPR Group, at https://www.dpr.eu.com/23andme.
+Alternatively, you may contact 23andMe’s EU member representative, DataRep, at https://www.datarep.com/23andme?dpr.

 23andMe’s commitment to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks entitle you to lodge a complaint via our Privacy Shield independent dispute resolution mechanism.
 To send your privacy complaints under the Privacy Shield Principles, please contact the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and/or to file a complaint.

-As a last resort and under limited circumstances, EU, EEA and Swiss individuals with residual privacy complaints may invoke a binding arbitration option before the Privacy Shield Panel.
+As a last resort and under limited circumstances, individuals from Designated Countries with residual privacy complaints may invoke a binding arbitration option before the Privacy Shield Panel.

-You also have a right to lodge a complaint with a competent supervisory authority situated in a Member State of your habitual residence, place of work, or place of alleged infringement.
+You also have a right to lodge a complaint with a competent supervisory authority situated in the country of your habitual residence, place of work, or place of alleged infringement.
 You can find the relevant supervisory authority name and contact details here: https://ec.europa.eu/info/law/law-topic/data-protection/reform/what-are-data-protection-authorities-dpas_en.

-Whenever this Privacy Statement is changed in a material way, a notice will be posted as part of this Privacy Statement and on our website for 30 days.
-After 30 days the changes will become effective.
-In addition, all customers will receive an email with notification of the changes prior to the change becoming effective.
-23andMe may provide additional "just-in-time" disclosures or additional information about the data collection, use and sharing practices of specific Services.
-Such notices may supplement or clarify 23andMe’s privacy practices or may provide you with additional choices about how 23andMe processes your Personal Information.
+We also may provide additional "just-in-time" disclosures or additional information about the data collection, use and sharing practices of specific Services.
+Such notices may supplement or clarify our privacy practices or may provide you with additional choices about how 23andMe processes your Personal Information.

-If you have questions about this Privacy Statement, or wish to submit a complaint, please email 23andMe's Privacy Administrator at firstname.lastname@example.org, or send a letter to:
+If you have questions about this Privacy Statement, or wish to submit a complaint, request or inquiry, please email 23andMe's Privacy Administrator at email@example.com, or send a letter to: